Xfers/docs/source/includes/Core/_useraccount.md

 ### Get Account Activities

-The activities API only supports querying of a user's activity.
+The activities API supports querying of a user's activity.
+If you are a merchant and querying a connected user's account, only transactions with your merchant account will be shown.
+I.e. user's transactions with other merchants will not be displayed.

 ```shell